najuna-brian/medipact/docs/IMPLEMENTATION_REVIEW.md

 ## Overview

-After reviewing all Hedera reference repositories (`hedera-repos/`), our implementation follows official patterns well.
+After reviewing Hedera reference repositories and official documentation, our implementation follows official patterns well.
 This document compares our code with Hedera best practices and recommends improvements.

 ---